mariadb-corporation/MaxScale/Documentation/Tutorials/Using-MaxGUI-Tutorial.md

 6. Anchor link of the server.
 Opening the detail page of the server in a new tab.
 7. Collapse its children nodes.
+8. Rejoin node.
+When the `auto_rejoin` parameter is disabled, the node can be manually rejoined by dragging it on top of the primary server.
-8. Monitor manipulation operations button.
+9. Monitor manipulation operations button.
 Showing a dropdown with the following operations:
     - Stop monitor.
     - Start monitor.
+    - Reset Replication.
+    - Release Locks.
+    - Master failover.
+Manually performing a master failover.
+This option is visible only when the `auto_failover` parameter is disabled.
+10. Refresh rate dropdown.
+The frequency with which the data is refreshed.
+11. Create a new MaxScale object button.

 # Settings